aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - `ShadowTopicPrefix/update/accepted`
 - `ShadowTopicPrefix/update/rejected`
 - `ShadowTopicPrefix/update/delta`
-2. On successfull connect with _AWS IOT Core_ endpoint & on successfull subscription to reserved shadow topics, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
+2. On successful connect with _AWS IOT Core_ endpoint & on successful subscription to reserved shadow topics, the _Device_ publish request to `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
 3. After processing _command_ from shadow file, _Device_ makes publish request to `cmd/device1/response` (command action result) topic.
 Once _command_ action completed, _Device_ makes another publish request to `ShadowTopicPrefix/update` topic with command action completion status under _reported_ state on shadow file.
-4. (Optional) Once the delta changes are processed from shadow get request on device inital connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
+4. (Optional) Once the delta changes are processed from shadow get request on device initial connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
 5. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from the device end. _Application_ also subscribe to `cmd/device1/response` (response) topic to process command action response.
 6. To send a command, the _Application_ publishes a message on the `ShadowTopicPrefix/update` topic by adding command request under _desired_ state data for device.